kaelig/sass-library-boilerplate/README.md

 ## Quick Start

-1. Clone / download this repository
+1. Download or clone this repository (or fork it)
 2. Replace all occurrences of "sass-project", "Sass Project", "user/" to your own project and user names
 3. Start coding!